 At LightLine Therapy, our approach to treating depression includes:

-Exploring the roots of depression—whether it’s perfectionism, trauma, life transitions, or deep emotional wounds that need healing.
+Exploring the roots of depression, whether it’s perfectionism, trauma, life transitions, or deep emotional wounds that need healing.

 Depth-Oriented Work:

-You are not your depression.
 This approach focuses on reconnecting you with meaning, self-worth, and the parts of yourself that feel buried under the weight of hopelessness.

 Humanistic Therapy: